 So, that being said, I thought I’d list the five biggest lies I’ve heard Republicans tell about Christianity.

-1. This nation was founded on Christianity: This one is easily the biggest one Republicans like to throw around.
-But there’s just one slight problem – they have absolutely nothing to back up this claim.
+1. This nation was founded on Christianity: This is easily the biggest one Republicans like to throw around.
+There’s just one slight problem – they have absolutely nothing to back up this claim.
 In fact, there’s not a single reference to Christianity, Jesus Christ or God anywhere in our Constitution.
 You mean to tell me a bunch of devout, God-fearing Christians got together to write a Constitution that created the nation we see today – yet just “forgot” to put even a single reference to their religion anywhere in that document?

 It’s like I’ve said before, the fact that Christianity isn’t mentioned even once in the Constitution wasn’t by accident, but by design.

 2. The United States is “one nation under God”: Considering the original Pledge of Allegiance didn’t contain the words “under God” (they weren’t added until the 1950’s), nor was it written anywhere near the founding of this country, there’s absolutely nothing that ties the creation of the United States to being a nation “under God.”

 3. Jesus Christ would oppose homosexuality: Considering in the entire Bible – yes the whole thing – Jesus never once mentions homosexuality, there’s really no way of knowing what he would think about it.
 But considering he did defend a woman who was about to be stoned to death for committing adultery, which is a huge sin according to the Bible, I think he would probably tell people to worry about themselves before judging others.